Simon’s move gives him independence and helps him connect with his community

 Social housing tenant Susan says she enjoys being part of the tight-knit community in the 18-unit seniors’ complex at Yeppoon.

-“I like to refer to my one-bedroom unit as my bunker.
+“I like to refer to my unit as my bunker.
 It has a lot of privacy and it’s protected by my friends living around me,” Susan said.

 Susan is more than happy to share her gardening tips and be a helping hand around the complex.
 “My neighbours refer to me as the garden guru.
 They come over if they have any questions or need some advice,” she said.